Russian, U.S. crew safely dock with space station

 Moscow hopes the by-the-book docking will begin to restore its reputation after more trouble last week when a launch touted as post-Soviet Russia's interplanetary debut went awry.

-Russia is likely to have lost the $165-million Phobos-Grunt probe, which is stuck in orbit and may drop to Earth after it failed to set a course toward Mars' moon last Wednesday.
+Russia is likely to have lost the $165-million Phobos-Grunt probe, which is stuck in orbit and may drop to Earth after it failed to set a course towards Mars' moon last Wednesday.

 Botched launches have also lost Russia a high-tech military orbiter, a costly telecommunication satellite and set back plans for a global navigation system to rival the U.S. navigation system GPS.